nd-crane/dvcs3-getting-started/DVCLIVE.md

 ## Updating .gitingore Files

 This file makes sure to keep the Github clean by excluding the enviroment used to run the script, the data files themsleves, the classifer (model output) file, and the logs.
-The reason for this is so you can simple clone the repo and then run the experiments yourself without having to worry about file discrepencies.
+The reason for this is so you can simpley clone the repo and then run the experiments yourself without having to worry about file discrepencies.

 ## Resolving Possible Problems

-One of the probelms that we ran into was not beign able to get our dvclive to initialize.
+One of the probelms we ran into was not being able to get our dvclive to initialize.
 This was solved by adjusting the pointer to python to the specifc version of python used within the env.